lumail/lumail/README.md

 Code
 ----

-The application is developed in C++, and is largely inspired by [the proof of concept code](https://github.com/skx/cmail/) I hacked together in a couple of days.
+The application is developed in C++ and has intentionally minimal dependencies:

-The dependencies are pretty straightforward:

 * lua 5.1 - The scripting language
-* ncurses - The console-graphics library.
+* ncurses - The console input/graphics library.
 * mimetic - The MIME-library.

-Upon a Debian GNU/Linux system you may install them all via:
+Upon a Debian GNU/Linux system you may install all required packages with:

      # apt-get install libncurses-dev liblua5.1-0-dev lua5.1 libmimetic-dev

-Building the code should be as simple as cloning this repository and running "`make`".
+Although we might become more complex in the future the code currently builds via a simple `Makefile`, and running `make` with no arguments should be sufficient.

-From there it may be executed directly, although you might wish to make tweaks to the supplied configuration file `lumail.lua`.
+Once compiled the client may be executed directly, but you will need to pass the path to a configuration file:

+     $ ./lumail --rcfile ./lumail.lua

 For coding-style we use the following [Emacs](http://www.gnu.org/software/emacs/) settings: